AMDmi3/opening_hours.js/docs/holidays.md

 ## Deciding which holidays do apply

 Because each country/culture has it‘s own important dates/events, holidays are defined on a country level.
 The country wide definition can be overwritten as needed by more specific definitions.
-Because this library works with the OSM ecosystem, the source of those boundaries are based on OSM.
+Because this library works with the OSM ecosystem, those boundaries are based on OSM.

 More specifically, the dataset on which a decision is made which holidays apply for a given location are determined using the information returned from [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim).

-Consider this Nominatim query: https://nominatim.openstreetmap.org/reverse?format=json&lat=49.5487429714954&lon=9.81602098644987&zoom=18&addressdetails=1
+Consider this Nominatim query: https://nominatim.openstreetmap.org/reverse?format=json&lat=49.5487429714954&lon=9.81602098644987&zoom=18&addressdetails=1&accept-language=de,en

 which returned the following JSON object: